kilograham/jpsx/README.md

 The rest of these instructions are old, but you get the idea;

-I just tried, and am able to run on my MacBook Pro with JDK8:
+I just tried, and am able to run on my MacBook Pro with JDK8, and Ubuntu 18.04 with JDK8 and JDK11.

-`./osx.sh` (which launches you into console from where you have to press `g`) or `./osx.sh launch` which launches anyway; pass `image=foo.cue` to run a particular game.
+`./unix.sh` (which launches you into console from where you have to press `g`) or `./unix.sh launch` which launches anyway; pass `image=foo.cue` to run a particular game.

-Usually the biggest problem nowadays is speed of blit via AWT path (which used to work fine years ago), however it looks like LWJGL path is currently broken ('./osx.sh lwjgl`) but the blit on Mac seems just fine.
-Your mileage on other platforms may vary
+Usually the biggest problem nowadays is speed of blit via AWT path (which used to work fine years ago), however it looks like LWJGL path is currently broken (`./unix.sh lwjgl`) except perhaps for older OSes but the pure Java blit on Mac seems just fine.
+Your mileage on other platforms may vary.
+(Update, Ubuntu seems fine, and Raspbian on Raspberry Pi 4 has proper copy up with openjdk-11-jre; with JDK 8 You get 30ms blit rather than about 0.2ms).
+Note that for Raspberry Pi 4 you currently need to pass `no-sound` on the command line as the machine name, because there don't seem to be enough channels in JavaSound to use them the way the default SPU component does).

 Now this is up here, I'll try to at least add some issues that need fixing or changes that I planned to make.
 Note that JPSX will certainly play quite a lot of games correctly, but may fail miserably on others.
-I recommend passing speculativeExceution=false on the command line if your game doesn't work (e.g. Final Fantasy VII)
+I recommend passing `speculativeExecution=false` on the command line if your game doesn't work (e.g. Final Fantasy VII); speculative execution should only really be needed on very slow machines, and breaks some code that uses overlays.

 ## Building the Emulator